-Heart rate and HRV results as a percentage of pre-exposure values are shown in Table 2.
+Heart rate (HR) and HRV results as a percentage of pre-exposure values are shown in Table 2.
 The average HR for the 3 rats exposed to Fe3O4NP aerosols was 427 ± 26 bpm before exposure, 387 ± 31 bpm during the exposure and 424 ± 32 bpm afterwards.
 The HR during the exposure was significantly lower, typically 90% of the pre- and post-exposure values, whereas the meanRR was increased.
 However, the average HR post-exposure was virtually identical to that determined pre-exposure suggesting that limited effects had occurred.

 Table 2.
 Heart rate and HRV responses to inhaled Fe3O4NPs in aged rats (expressed as percentage of values before exposure).